- Learn Linux

 - News & Reviews

 I get fed up with having to crawl under the Christmas tree and getting to turn the tree lights on and off, so this year I decided to use a remote control socket so that I didn't have to crawl under the tree.
 But why stop there when I could control it from a computer instead?
-So this year my Christmas Tree turns on fully automated, with wireless manual override from a smartphone.
+So this year my Christmas Tree turns on fully automated, with wireless manual override from a smartphone (or touch screen Raspberry Pi).
 This is achieved using a Raspberry Pi and an Energenie Pi-mote electrical socket remote control.

 The pi-mote plugs into the back of the Raspberry Pi and then sends commands using a wireless signal to the power sockets.